-“Dizzy” Sensation Means These Harmonic Artworks Work
+“Dizzy” Sensation Means These Harmonic Artworks Work.

-Visitors walk right up to these “harmonic artworks” and literally try to crawl into them.
-Some stand inside the netlike sculptures, while others walk between them and the white gallery wall.
-The iPhone’s flashlight app creates intricate three dimensional shadows in the color of what the artist calls “vibrational instruments.”
+Visitors walk right up to her “harmonic artworks” and literally try to crawl into them.
+Some stand inside the net-like sculptures, while others walk between them and the white gallery wall.
+Smart phone flashlights create intricate three dimensional shadows in the color of what the artist calls “vibrational instruments.”

 She knits her beautiful pieces from hemp or linen yarn, then stretches and stiffens them in forms she thinks her audience will recognize.
 Seaweed and plant seed pods most closely resemble the microscopic sacred geometry she employs to make them, she explains.
 She did a Google search on a hunch and discovered her knitting pattern looks identical to magnified plant cells.